- Very Special Shoes Morley Callaghan Pdf Editor 2017

 • Greatest Canadian Literature

-Notable lines ⟩⟨
+Notable lines ⟩⟨First line

 They were closing the drugstore, and Alfred Higgins, who had just taken off his white jacket, was putting on his coat and getting ready to go home.